-Celebrating World Cotton Day: an opportunity to recognize the global importance of cotton
+World Cotton Day: Celebrating the global importance of cotton

 Cotton is a global commodity grown in over 75 countries across five continents and traded worldwide.
-World Cotton Day — on 7 October — is an opportunity to highlight its role in creating jobs and maintaining economic stability in least-developed countries (LDCs).
-Celebrations marking the day aim to foster sustainable trade policies and to enable developing countries to benefit from every step of the cotton value chain.
+World Cotton Day — held annually on 7 October — is an opportunity to highlight the role of cotton in creating jobs and maintaining economic stability in cotton-producing countries, particularly in least-developed countries (LDCs).
+Celebrations marking the day aim to foster sustainable trade policies and to enable developing countries to benefit from participating in every step of the cotton value chain.

 Official recognition of World Cotton Day

-The 2021 celebrations have a special importance following the United Nations General Assembly decision, on 30 August, to officially recognize 7 October as World Cotton Day as submitted by Benin, Burkina Faso, Chad, Côte d’Ivoire and Mali.
+A United Nations General Assembly decision on 30 August 2021 officially recognized 7 October as World Cotton Day following a proposal submitted by Benin, Burkina Faso, Chad, Côte d’Ivoire and Mali.

-The UN resolution (A/RES/75/318) proclaiming World Cotton Day acknowledges the vital role cotton plays by providing livelihoods and subsistence for millions of people and recognizes its broader economic and social impact around the world.
+The UN resolution (A/RES/75/318) proclaiming World Cotton Day acknowledges the vital role cotton plays, recognizing the livelihoods and subsistence it provides for millions of people and its broader economic and social impact around the world.